cosmos/interchain-security/docs/docs/features/reward-distribution.md

 ## Note
 The ICS distribution system works by allowing consumer chains to send rewards to a module address on the provider called the `ConsumerRewardsPool`.
 There is a new transaction type called `RegisterConsumerRewardDenom`.
 This transaction allows consumer chains to register denoms to be used as consumer chain rewards on the provider.
-The cost to register register a denom is configurable (`ConsumerRewardDenomRegistrationFee` chain param) and the full amount is transferred to the community pool of the provider chain.
-Only denoms registered through this transaction are then transferred to the `FeePoolAddress` and distributed out to delegators and validators.
+The cost to register a denom is configurable (`ConsumerRewardDenomRegistrationFee` chain param) and the full amount of this fee is transferred to the community pool of the provider chain.
+Only denoms registered through this transaction are then transferred from the `ConsumerRewardsPool` to the `FeePoolAddress`, to be distributed out to delegators and validators.

 ### Instructions for adding a denom
 The transaction must be carried out on the provider chain.
 Please use the `ibc/*` denom trace format.